Get Your Balance.

 - Physical body assessment, with particular focus on feet, knees, hips, back, and neck.

 - Range of motion and flexibility tests to determine your biomechanical abilities and limitations.

 - On-bike evaluation, starting at the foot/pedal interface and moving up through the kinetic chain making changes to position and components achieve rider goals.

 - Full documentation including before/after photos and positional records.

 - Follow-up session within three months for re-evaluation and any necessary adjustments if needed.

-- Essential Bike Fitting: $175.00 - Available at all three of our stores, this 1½ to 2 hour session will accomplish the fitting goals of the casual rider up to the weekend warrior.
+- Essential Bike Fitting: $175.00 - This 1½ to 2 hour session will accomplish the fitting goals of the casual rider up to the weekend warrior.

-- Complete Bike Fitting: $200.00 (Medina only) - This 2½ to 3 hour session with IBFI certified bike fitter Tom Wiseman provides our most comprehensive fitting and is geared towards serious riders, cyclists rehabbing an injury, or anyone who will benefit from a more in-depth body and foot/pedal interface evaluation.
+- Complete Bike Fitting: $200.00 - This 2½ to 3 hour session provides our most comprehensive fitting and is geared towards serious riders, cyclists rehabbing an injury, or anyone who will benefit from a more in-depth body and foot/pedal interface evaluation.

-- Triathlon or Time Trial Bike Fitting: $250.00 (Medina only) - This 3 hour session with IBFI certified bike fitter Tom Wiseman pays particular attention to the unique demands placed on the competitive cyclist when riding in a triathlon or time trial position.
+- Triathlon or Time Trial Bike Fitting: $250.00 - This 3 hour session pays particular attention to the unique demands placed on the competitive cyclist when riding in a triathlon or time trial position.

 Frequently Asked Questions

 A. Century Cycles Fitting Services is not based solely on numeric measurements.
 A computer will not tell you where to move the handlebar, cleats, or saddle if the client is still not comfortable.
 Only an experienced fitter with a critical thinking mind and ear for listening to the client's feedback can do this effectively.